 Option Task Enabled check box Check this box if the policy is to be enabled immediately.
-Hard Shutdown check box Check this box to enable a hard shutdown if the policy is exceeded and cannot be corrected within the correction timeout period.
+System Shutdown check box Check this box to enable a system shutdown if the policy is exceeded and cannot be corrected within the correction timeout period.
+The operating system will be given 30 seconds to shut down gracefully.
+If the system is still not shut down after 30 seconds, the BMC will initiate an immediate shutdown.
 Log Event check box Check this box to enable the node manager to send a platform event message to the BMC when a policy is exceeded.
 Power Limit The desired platform power limit, in watts.
-If enabled, you may configure policy suspend periods.
-Each policy may have up to five suspend periods (see Figure 80).
-Use Policy Suspend Periods Suspend periods are repeatable by day-of-week.
+Use Policy Suspend Periods If enabled, you may configure policy suspend periods.
+Each policy may have up to five suspend periods (see Figure 84).
+Suspend periods are repeatable by day-of-week.
 Start and stop times are designated in 24 hour format, in increments of 6 minutes.
 To specify a suspended period crossing midnight, two suspend periods must be used.